iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ## Parameters, lists, and functions
 The following are the applicable parameters.
-* `D` Gratuitous network delay~5 minutes.
+* `D` gratuitous network delay~5 minutes.
 We assume all messages are delivered within this time.
 * `w` window~30 minutes.
 Require `w>2D`
 * `Delta` max difference in consecutive timestamps.
 Require `Delta>w+D`
 * `theta` confidence level of grade 2 finality for messages.